 But there was a small problem: the chronic illness, I was so confident about being over, was not that easy to shake off, and it keeps annoyingly popping up, getting in my way.

-Twelve years ago life took an unexpected turn for me when I became ill with Chronic Fatigue Syndrome.
+Fourteen years ago life took an unexpected turn for me when I became ill with Chronic Fatigue Syndrome.
 I went from the super speedy lane – with my fancy corporate job, MBA, and personal trainer – to the sofa lane.

-It has certainly been a challenging few – twelve! – years (you can read more about my recovery journey here), but there has been some wonderful respite along the way, which I have always made the most of.
+It has certainly been a challenging few – fourteen! – years (you can read more about my recovery journey here), but there has been some wonderful respite along the way, which I have always made the most of.
 I have learnt to appreciate life in a different way, and I have had many experiences that I know the other me would not have had (whoops, too self-help aisle?) – one of these has been to develop a love affair with writing.

 As my health continues to challenge me, the bold plans may be less bold, but I still dream of being a writer.
 And in the times when I feel well, I pick myself up and carry on earning my writing stripes.
 (It’s okay to be sixty for your first article in Grazia, right?)